 - Now it is time to add a little color to their cheeks.
 You don’t have to do this step but I think it makes a big difference.
 You can do this one of two ways.
 You can apply a little Ruby Red Pearl Dust with a dry paint brush or you can use your airbrush gun with AmeriColor Pink Sheen Airbrush Color and AmeriMist Deep Pink Airbrush Color.

 Tis the season for simple Christmas cookies.
-I have waited all year for December to arrive.
-I am glad it is here and can’t wait to make more cookies with you!
+I’ve waited all year for December to arrive and I am glad it is here!
+I can’t wait to make more cookies with you!

 More Simple Christmas Cookies for You to Enjoy: